nicksmith100/milestone-project-1/README.md

   - In addition, the site uses the following specific components from the Boostrap library:
     - The header utilies Bootstrap's [Navbar](https://getbootstrap.com/docs/5.3/components/navbar/), collapsing to a hamburger menu on xs viewports.
     - The homepage utilises Bootstrap's [Carousel](https://getbootstrap.com/docs/5.3/components/carousel/) for the customer quotes overlaid on the hero image, and for the image galleries of the games.
     - The booking page utilises Bootstrap's [Form classes](https://getbootstrap.com/docs/5.3/forms/overview/).
+    - The booking page utilises Bootstrap's [Modal plugin](https://getbootstrap.com/docs/5.3/components/modal/) to display terms and conditions at the press of a button.

   - In the early stages of development I was overriding Bootstrap styles, e.g. to provide custom padding, margins and font-size in pixels.
 However, as I became more familiar with the Bootstrap toolkit I opted to use its utility classes for [spacing](https://getbootstrap.com/docs/5.3/utilities/spacing/) and [typography](https://getbootstrap.com/docs/5.3/content/typography/), ensuring the layout and font are appropriate to the device in use.

   - I have also used the Boostrap [Display property](https://getbootstrap.com/docs/5.3/utilities/display/) to toggle the visibility of some components at certain breakpoints.
 This is used in particular:
     -  In the header, where the separate logo and title are replaced by a combined image and text logo on xs viewports.
     -  In the quotes box overlaid on the hero image on the main page, where the carousel disappears on xs, and a separate carousel with larger font-size is provided for xl viewports and above.
 (The text size for the quotes carousel was one area where Bootstrap's native responsive styling didn't seem to assist - see **Fixed Bugs** section below.)
-    -  In the games image galleries, where the captions disappear on xs viewports to avoid them dominating the images.

 - #### Colour Scheme

   ![Website colour scheme palette](readme_images/palette.png)

   - The site is set on an off-white (#F8F9FA) background, while the main colour used for text, logos and buttons is dark green (#213C3D).
 On sm viewports and above the off-white background is set within a container on a background of the same dark green.
-Buttons and links transition to a lighter green (#498082) when hovered over.
+Buttons and links transition to a lighter green (#498082) when hovered over, using an ease-in-out transition for a smooth effect.

   - The dark green colour is chosen to represent grass, while the off-white background is typical of websites for companies which cater to the wedding industry.
 The light green colour for the hover effect is chosen to complement the main dark green.